WallStreetMojo

 Significance

-1. Generally, for any business who manufacture or trade goods, or provide any kind of service the non-interest income is considered the revenue generated from the core activities of business such as the sale of goods or services.
-However, only in the case of banking and the financial institution, the interest income is considered revenue generated from core activities.
-It is because the critical operational activity for any bank or financial institution is accepting money deposits and lending money.
-This is considered income from non-operating activities of the business.
+1. Generally, for any business that manufactures or trades goods or provides any service, the non-interest income is considered the revenue generated from the core business activities such as the sale of goods or services.
+However, only in the case of banking and the financial institution the interest income is considered revenue generated from core activities.
+It is considered income from non-operating activities of the business.
+It is because the critical operational activity for any bank or financial institution is accepting money deposits and lending money

 2. However, it becomes significantly important during the economic slowdown or financial crisis when the banks face difficulties in lending money or when the bank lends money at lower interest rates.
 Due to any of these, banks struggle to maintain their margins.
-In such scenarios, the earning inflow from other non-interest income becomes significantly crucial for the banks to offset the loss due to the lower rate of interest.
+In such scenarios, the earning inflow from other non-interest income becomes crucial for the banks to offset the loss due to the lower interest rate.

 3. The following table shows the last ten-year trend of interest income and non-interest income of all the US commercial banks.
-One can observe clearly the when the interest income of the banks decreased due in 2009 due to financial crisis, when banks were not ready to lend any further money, the % of non-interest income increased significantly.
+One can observe that when the interest income of the banks decreased in 2009 due to the financial crisis when banks were not ready to lend any additional money, the % of non-interest income increased significantly.

 Non-Interest Income as a % of Interest Income